 With all the media scrutiny and backlash turning against her, Wolfe Herd was ready to turn her back against the tech world and its misogynistic behavior.
 And it was around that time when a successful tech and dating entrepreneur named Andrey Andreev contacted her.

-Andreev is primarily known for being the founder and creator of the dating app Badoo, the world’s second biggest platform right after Tinder.
+Andreev is primarily known for being the founder and creator of the dating app Badoo, the world’s second biggest dating platform right after Tinder.
 The pair hit it off immediately.
-While Andreev wanted her to work as CMO for Baddo, Wolfe Heard had other plans in mind.
+While Andreev wanted her to work as CMO for Badoo, Wolfe Heard had other plans in mind.

-Armed with a $10 million investment from Andreev, which got him a 79% stake in the company (Wolfe Herd received 20%), the two got to work.
-Bumble utilized the technological expertise of Badoo (and is still doing so today) and launched the app in December 2014.
+Armed with a $10 million investment from Andreev, which got him a 79% stake in the company (Wolfe Herd received 19 percent), the two got to work.
+Bumble utilized the technological expertise of Badoo and launched the app in December 2014.

 How Does Bumble Make Money?